Geometric quantization for proper moment maps: the Vergne conjecture: Introduction

 $\ $

-{\bf Acknowledgements}.
-We would like to thank Professor Jean-Michel Bismut for many helpful discussions.
-The work of the second author was partially supported by MOEC and NNSFC.
-Part of the paper was written while the author was visiting the School of Mathematics of Fudan University during November and December of 2008.
+{\bf Acknowledgments}.
+We would like to thank Professor Jean-Michel Bismut for many helpful discussions, as well as for kindly helping us to revise an ealier version of our manuscript.
+X. M. thanks Institut Universitaire de France for support.
+The work of W. Z. was partially supported by MOEC and NNSFC.
+Part of the paper was written while W. Z. was visiting the School of Mathematics of Fudan University during November and December of 2008.
 He would like to thank Professor Jiaxing Hong and other members of the School for hospitality.
+We are also indebted to George Marinescu for his critical comments.
+Last but not least, we would like to thank the referees of this paper for their critical reading and very helpful comments and suggestions.